andr-ew/brds/README.md

     - next to add a rest
     - prev to go back to the last step if u made a mistake
 - hold both keys to switch between bank/step scope
+- copy/insert actions:
+  - insert blank step (rest): step + next, or just next while recording
+  - copy step: hold keyboard note + next (some for recording/not recording). will add a gate tie, so it's basically like increasing note duration

 ## implementation